densitydesign/teaching-dd16/content/syllabus/body.md

 # Course structure and deliverables
 The course will be divided into three main phases in which students will be working in groups.
-In addition, every student will be challenged with two individual assignments.
+In addition, every student will be challenged with one individual assignment.

 Students will be introduced to the information design and data visualization domain through iterations of a set of interrelated activities: picking appropriate sources, constructing a coherent narrative, dealing with unstructured data, communicate, share and engage by designing for advocacy.